Workers Go On Strike At Chuquicamata Copper Mine In Chile - UrduPoint

 Workers Go On Strike At Chuquicamata Copper Mine In Chile

-Workers employed by the world's top copper producer went on strike Friday at the major Chuquicamata mine in Chile, unions said

-Santiago, (UrduPoint / Pakistan Point News - APP - 14th Jun, 2019 ) :Workers employed by the world's top copper producer went on strike Friday at the major Chuquicamata mine in Chile, unions said.
+Santiago, (UrduPoint / Pakistan Point News - 15th Jun, 2019 ) :Workers employed by the world's top copper producer went on strike Friday at the major Chuquicamata mine in Chile, unions said.

 Three unions issued a statement saying adherence to the stoppage was massive at the mine operated by the state-owned company Codelco.